Chester County International Child Relocation Lawyer

 Following a divorce, it is understandable for parents to disagree about how and where a child should be raised.
 Parents may receive new career opportunities, need a change in lifestyle, or wish to give their child a better opportunity in another country.
 Whatever the reason for an international move or trip, family law courts hold great power over how child relocations are handled.
 If one parent disagrees with an international relocation, then it can lead to a contentious and difficult child custody dispute.

 At the Law Offices of Sheryl R. Rentz, P.C., we have experience handling complex and challenging child custody cases in Chester County.
 Our lead attorney has spent more than 25 years guiding parents through combative family law cases and expertly representing their best interests before judges.
-If you need legal representation in an international move-away case, reach out to our Chester County international child relocation lawyer by calling us toll-free at (866) 290-9292.
+If you need legal representation in an international move-away case, reach out to our Chester County international child relocation lawyer by calling us at (610) 645-0100.
 We can sit down with you in a free consultation to discuss your rights as a parent.

 Can a Parent Travel or Move Out of the Country With a Child?